 Suffolk Mind works with schools to improve mental health in young people

-Suffolk Mind has been working with schools to help children understand more about their mental health.
+Suffolk Mind has been working with schools to help children and young people understand more about their mental health.

 The independent mental health charity is currently piloting a project called EARLY Minds (Emotional Awareness & Resilience Learnt Young) to teach young people (from Year 1 upwards), their teachers, parents and carers about their emotional needs and how to improve their wellbeing.